FILMMAKER | BIOLOGIST | ARTIST

 Bio:

-I studied Natural Sciences at Durham University and went on to work as a research assistant at The Natural History Museum in London (some things I did there include editing a book on Snakes, and finding new frogs in Cameroon).
-I began filming while travelling with my brother and in 2012 we established a video production partnership - Garrett and Garrett.
-Since then I have been pursuing my passion in science communication and general appreciation of the natural world, with a particular focus on reptiles and amphibians.
-I also spend some of my time trying to help the wonderful people at HARCC save frogs from extinction.
+Katie studied Natural Sciences at Durham University and went on to work as a research assistant at The Natural History Museum in London (where she contributed to a book on Snakes, and finding new frogs in Cameroon).
+Always interested in photography, she honed her skills while working in several research assistant positions with reptiles and amphibians all over the world.
+After filming a short documentary with her brother in 2012 she fell in love with filmmaking and since then has been pursuing her passion for science communication and general appreciation of the natural world, with a particular focus on reptiles and amphibians.

 See my CV here.